MaximeJezequel/api.calendario/README.md

 MySQL server should be installed as a prerequisite and you should create at least one user. https://dev.mysql.com/doc/mysql-getting-started/en/

-You can retrieve the database config by importing the file "db.sql" in the "./config" folder :
+You can retrieve the database config by importing the file "db.sql" in the "./config" folder from the Github repository:
 1-Enter the "config" folder by running "cd config".
 2-Launch MySQL by running "mysql -u root -p" and enter your user password when prompted.
 (Windows users may need to use "winpty" software package and run "winpty mysql -u root -p")